Storyflow Logo

 Quick Picks: Best Course Creator Tools 2026 by Use Case

-Best Course Hosting Platform: Teachable or Thinkific Teachable and Thinkific are the established course hosting platforms in 2026.
-Teachable from $39/month.
-Thinkific from $36/month.
-Both handle video hosting, payments, and student management.
-The limitation: neither has built-in curriculum planning.
+Best Course Hosting Platform: Teachable or Thinkific The established Stage 2 delivery platforms.
+Teachable from $39/month, Thinkific from $36/month (verify current pricing).
+Both handle video hosting, payments, and student management well.
+Neither has real curriculum planning, so pair them with a Stage 1 tool.

-Best All-in-One Course Platform: Kajabi Kajabi handles courses, memberships, email marketing, and websites in one tool.
-From $149/month.
-The limitation: price is high for new creators.
+Best All-in-One Course Platform: Kajabi Courses, memberships, email marketing, and websites in one Stage 2 tool.
+From roughly $149/month on the mid tier.
+The price is steep for new creators, and the breadth means more to configure.

-Best Free Course Platform: Podia or Teachable Free Plan Podia has a generous free tier with one course.
-Teachable's free plan exists but with transaction fees.
-The right free pick depends on whether you need full course features (Podia) or pay-per-transaction acceptable (Teachable).
+Best Free Course Platform: Podia or Teachable's Free Plan Podia has a genuinely usable free tier.
+Teachable's free plan exists but charges per-transaction fees.
+Podia if you want full features free, Teachable free if pay-per-transaction is acceptable.

-Best for Membership-Style Courses: Mighty Networks or Circle Mighty Networks combines courses with community in one tool.
-Circle is the dedicated community platform with light course features.
-Mighty Networks from $49/month.
-Circle from $89/month.
-The right pick depends on whether courses (Mighty Networks) or community (Circle) are primary.
+Best for Membership-Style Courses: Mighty Networks or Circle Mighty Networks bundles courses and community; Circle is community-first with lighter courses.
+Mighty Networks from roughly $49/month, Circle from around $89/month.
+Choose by which side (courses or community) is primary.

-The honest split: course creators in 2026 almost always use multiple tools.
-A planning tool (Storyflow, Notion) for curriculum design.
-A hosting platform (Teachable, Thinkific, Kajabi, Maven) for delivery.
-A community tool (Circle, Discord) for engagement.
+The honest split: course creators in 2026 almost always run multiple tools.
+A design tool (Storyflow, Notion) for the curriculum.
+A delivery platform (Teachable, Thinkific, Kajabi, Maven) for hosting.
+A community tool (Circle, Skool) for engagement.
 Try Storyflow free for course curriculum planning.

 Comparison Table: Best Course Creator Tools 2026